tjurce/MyNews/README.md

 ### Deployment Tip

-To quickly preview the app on your phone during development:
+To quickly preview the app on your phone:

 Run npm run dev -- --host